MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 - Private/Deemed: NEET 250+ to 450+; tuition charged for 4.5 years per NMC 2026 rule

 Securing an MBBS seat in India is one of the most competitive academic endeavors in the world.
-With over 25 lakh students appearing for the NEET UG 2026 exam (re-scheduled to 21 June 2026 after the 3 May paper was cancelled), the battle for the approximately 1,10,000 medical seats across government, private, and deemed universities requires precision, strategy, and expert guidance.
+With around 20 lakh students having appeared for the NEET UG 2026 exam (re-scheduled to 21 June 2026 after the 3 May paper was cancelled) and 11.21 lakh qualifying per the NTA result declared on 16 July 2026, the battle for the approximately 1,10,000 medical seats across government, private, and deemed universities requires precision, strategy, and expert guidance.

 Whether you are targeting a top-tier Government Medical College (GMC) via the All India Quota, or planning your finances for a Management Quota seat in a premium private institution, the 2026 admission cycle introduces critical new rules — including a landmark NMC regulation strictly capping fee charges to 4.5 years.